 That all of this LDAC talk is irrelevant to iPhone users.
 Like Qualcomm’s aptX, Apple flatly refuses to implement anything other than AAC whose 320kbps ceiling makes a mockery of any iOS-derived hi-res-over-Bluetooth intent.
 This doesn’t mean that Bluetooth audio streaming can’t sound good – it can.
 Hardware implementation is as crucial as codec support.

-To wit, iFi’s slippery use of language recently tripped up a well-known hi-fi YouTube reviewer who marvelled in his video about the Zen Blue’s hi-res support and how far Bluetooth audio technology had come in recent years.
-Indeed it has but the lossless transmission of audio isn’t part of that progress.
+To wit, iFi’s slippery use of language recently tripped up a well-known hi-fi YouTube reviewer who marvelled about the Zen Blue’s hi-res support and how far Bluetooth audio technology had come in recent years.
+Indeed it has, but lossless transmission of digital audio isn’t part of that progress.
 The Bluetooth SIG – the organisation who effectively determine what Bluetooth audio can and can’t do – has gone in a different direction with Bluetooth LE.
 What would it take for the SIG to implement lossless FLAC carriage over Bluetooth (is the million-dollar question)?